RenderKit/embree/doc/src/api/rtcBuildBVH.md

 memory requirements.

-To spatially split primitives in high quality mode, the builder needs extra space at the end of the build primitive array to store splitted primitives.
+To spatially split primitives in high quality mode, the builder needs extra space at the end of the build primitive array to store split primitives.
 The total capacity of the build primitive array is passed using the `primitiveArrayCapacity` member, and should be about twice the number of primitives when using spatial splits.